 "You should have gotten to us sooner"

 I met with the orthopedic surgeon a month later, and he was speechless looking at my legs.
 He kept repeating ‘there was no way someone could fake this, it’s not possible.
 You should of came to us sooner’.
 During this appointment, I was told there was a 90% chance I was facing double amputation.
 It was made very clear these surgeries would not fix the root cause.
 Nine surgeons were consulted, and no one had seen a case like mine.
 Little did we know, there was more to the story.
 I left the appointment bawling my eyes out, and angry the medical system failed me.
 My mental health was greatly affected, as well as my self-esteem and confidence.
 Between March of 2017 through February of 2018, five massive reconstructive surgeries were performed.
 There were many moments of concern I would need amputation during the 11-month span of surgeries.
 I beat the odds, and my ankles/feet/toes were saved.
 The root cause was undetermined; however, the surgeon was 100% sure this related back to my spinal cord; he helped me advocate to out of state providers, and believed the spasticity was caused by my spinal cord.

 Final puzzle piece is put together

 Medicare kicked in, and I had the ability to go back to Rhode Island to meet with providers, who specialized in TCS.
 Many tests were performed, and the next steps was to meet with the neurosurgeon.
-When I met with the neurosurgeon, Dr. Petra Klinge, I learned more than I was anticipating.
-I was born with Spina Bifida Occulta, as well as TCS.
-During my appointment with her, she explained she had high doubts the spasticity will improve with neurosurgery; the surgery was scheduled for October 23, 2018.
+When I met with the neurosurgeon, I learned more than I was anticipating.
+I was born with Spina Bifida, as well as TCS. the surgery was performed 18 days after the initial appointment with the neurosurgeon.